amanzour/structure-informed-rna-inverse-design/README.md

-#  Secondary-structure-Informed Inverse RNA Design
+#  Secondary-structure-Informed RNA Inverse Design

+![](/tertiaryedges.png)

 Secondary-structure-informed RNA Inverse Design, or simply structure-informed-RNA-inverse-design, is a geometric deep learning pipeline for 3D RNA inverse design that also incorporates RNA secondary-structure information.
-It currently relies on the RNA secondary-structure base-pairing identification tool [X3dna-dssr](https://x3dna.org/).
-The original code and methodology were adopted from **gRNAde** ['gRNAde: Geometric Deep Learning for 3D RNA inverse design'](https://arxiv.org/abs/2305.14749), Chaitanya K. Joshi, Arian R. Jamasb, Ramon Viñas, Charles Harris, Simon Mathis, Alex Morehead, and Pietro Liò. gRNAde: Geometric Deep Learning for 3D RNA inverse design. *ICML Computational Biology Workshop, 2023.* and is analogous to [ProteinMPNN](https://github.com/dauparas/ProteinMPNN) for protein design.
+The original code and methodology were adopted from **gRNAde** [gRNAde: Geometric Deep Learning for 3D RNA inverse design](https://arxiv.org/abs/2305.14749), Chaitanya K. Joshi, Arian R. Jamasb, Ramon Viñas, Charles Harris, Simon Mathis, Alex Morehead, and Pietro Liò. gRNAde: Geometric Deep Learning for 3D RNA inverse design. *ICML Computational Biology Workshop, 2023.* and is analogous to [ProteinMPNN](https://github.com/dauparas/ProteinMPNN) for protein design.

- For more information on using original code for training, testing, and also RNA design, see ['gRNAde GitHub page'](https://github.com/chaitjo/geometric-rna-design).
+ For more information on using original code for training, testing, and also RNA design, see [gRNAde GitHub page](https://github.com/chaitjo/geometric-rna-design).

 Similar to gRNAde, Structure-informed RNA design generates an RNA sequence conditioned on one or more 3D RNA backbone conformations.
 RNA backbones are featurized as geometric graphs and processed via a multi-state GNN encoder which is equivariant to 3D roto-translation of coordinates as well as conformer order.
 Model decoder and sequence design is similarly order-invariant.
 Major differences from gRNAde: 1.
-There are different edge-types (primary-, secondary-, and tertiary-structure) in the input graph (See below image).
-2. The software needs an independent RNA secondary-structure identification tool, currently X3dna-dssr,that inputs PDB files and determines canonical and non-canonical base pairs.
-These base pairs determine the secondary-structure edge types of the input.
-3. Edge-feature positional encoding is not used.
-4. If multiple 3D backbones are available, the GNN encode and decoder treat it as separate structure and only combine prediction at the final stage.
-The final modification was done in an attempt to increase expressiveness of Riboswitches.
+There are different edge-types (primary-, secondary-, and tertiary-structure) in the input graph (above image). **Note** The software needs an independent RNA secondary-structure identification tool.
+It currently relies on [x3dna-dssr](https://x3dna.org/), which reads the corresponding pdb file(s) and determines all the canonical and non-canonical base pairs, i.e.,the secondary-structure edge types of the input graph.
+2. Positional encoding of edges is eliminated.
+3. If multiple 3D backbones are provided, the GNN encoder treats them as separate inputs, only pooling updated node embedings at the final stage in the decoder.
+The reason for this choice of model architecture is to increase expressiveness of RNAs with multiple stable structures, such as riboswtiches.

-![](/tertiaryedges.png)

 ## Installation

-Instructions are according to ['gRNAde GitHub page'](https://github.com/chaitjo/geometric-rna-design) with some minor modifications.
+Instructions are taken from and according to [gRNAde GitHub page](https://github.com/chaitjo/geometric-rna-design).
+Only additioanl instruction is to install x3da-dssr.

 In order to get started, set up a python environment by following the installation instructions below.
 We have tested gRNAde on Linux with Python 3.10.12 and CUDA 11.8 on NVIDIA A100 80GB GPUs and Intel XPUs, as well as on MacOS (CPU).